49pranjal/ReusablePostFeed/README.md

 - Post types: Text, Image, Video
 - Like and Comment interactions persisted locally
 - Configurable, embeddable feed (List or Grid)
+- Dark Mode Support with Theming, Pagination Supported, AutoPlay Play/Pause Videos when >/<50% of it is visible

 ---